 Release date: April 2021 | Display: 1.3 inch AMOLED (Venu 2s: 1.2 inch) | Battery life: up to 11 days | Water resistance: 5 ATM | Weight: 49 grams | Sensors: 3-axis accelerometer, compass, barometric altimeter, optical heart rate, SpO2, thermometer | Built-in GPS: Yes | Contactless payments: Yes | Music storage: Yes (up to 500 songs) | Cellular: No | Operating system: Proprietary

-Amazfit Bip S comes packed with features such as built-in GPS, heart rate sensor and notifications.
+Amazfit Bip 3 comes packed with a 1.69 inch TFT-LCD, heart rate and blood oxgyen sensor.
 In addition to keeping tabs on your activity 24/7 the timepiece provides tracking of your runs, cycling and other sports with mapped routes, detailed stats and heart rate zones.
+Mind you there’s no built-in GPS so you’ll need to rely on your smartphone for that.

 In terms of looks, this is a cheerful-looking smartwatch.
 Most would equate it to a blend between Pebble Time and a simplified version of the Apple Watch.